Luxair Flight 9642: Crash

 As they had been levelling off for quite some time after passing point ELU, the aircraft was flying a bit higher than the glideslope.
 To reduce their altitude faster, Captain Poeckes stated that he would try to reduce the power lever to flight idle, claiming that by doing so the aircraft would quickly descend to the required altitude.
-However, First Officer Arendt voiced his concern and told Captain Poeckes that such action wouldn't be enough to slow down the aircraft.
+However, First Officer Arendt voiced his concern and told Captain Poeckes that such action would not be enough to slow down the aircraft.

 First Officer Arendt reported to the ATC that they would continue the approach to Findel.
 Flight 9642 was eventually cleared to land and the crew extended the landing gear.

 After extending the landing gear, the propeller speed began to increase, startling the crew due to the audible noise.
 The aircraft's speed and altitude then rapidly dropped.
 The crew realised that the reverse thrust had been deployed in mid-flight and tried to save the aircraft.
 In an attempt to regain lift, First Officer Arendt immediately retracted the flaps and Captain Poeckes moved the thrust lever fully forward.
 The aircraft, however, continued to plummet towards the ground.

 As a last resort, the crew decided to shut down both engines.
-It didn't stop the aircraft's rapid descent.
+It did not stop the aircraft's rapid descent.
 Faced with imminent crash, the crew tried to flare as much as possible to prevent a destructive impact.

 The aircraft slammed onto terrain with its belly, crossing the Route Nationale 1 and scraped the road with its left wing.
 It then struck an embankment, inflicting major damage to the airframe.
 The aircraft bounced and both wheels and blades came off of the aircraft.
 The empennage and part of the right wing broke away.
 The aft fuselage detached and rested on its right side.
 The aircraft eventually came to a halt 25 m further away.
 After coming to a stop, a fire began to erupt on the central portion of the crushed fuselage.